pvasudev16/cognition_flow/README.md

 ```

 Positional arguments are:
-1. Path to the file containing text to Cognition Flow
+1. Path to local file containing text to Cognition Flow or a URL to a
+   website.
+Local files cannot be HTML files and must be plain text
+   files.
 2. The number of sentences to be displayed and summarized
 3. Either "OpenAI" or "HuggingFaceHub" specifying where to look for the LLM.
    This is the so-called model hub.